mservanda/sannovex-website/src/pages/product-profile/omevex-40mg.md

 ---
 templateKey: product-profile
-productName: Omevex 40mg
+productName: OMEVEX 40mg
-brandName: Omevex
+category: Gastrointestinal
+subcategory: Proton Pump Inhibitor
 genericName: Omeprazole Sodium
-category: Antibiotics
-subcategory: Proton Pump Inhibitor
-indication: Omeprazole inhibits secretion of gastric acid by irreversibly blocking the enzyme system of hydrogen/potassium adenosine triphosphatase (H+/K+ ATPase), the proton pump of the gastric parietal cell.
-It is used in conditions where inhibition of the gastric acid secretion may be beneficial including aspiration syndromes, dyspepsia, gastro-esophageal reflux disease, peptic ulcer disease, and the Zollinger-Ellison syndrome.
+brandName: OMEVEX
+strength: 40mg
+preparation: Powder for Infusion (IV)
 route: Injection
-preparation: Powder for Infusion (IV)
-strength: 40mg
 unit: Vial
 packaging: Box of 10's
+indication: Omeprazole inhibits secretion of gastric acid by irreversibly blocking the enzyme system of hydrogen/potassium adenosine triphosphatase (H+/K+ ATPase), the proton pump of the gastric parietal cell.
+It is used in conditions where inhibition of the gastric acid secretion may be beneficial including aspiration syndromes, dyspepsia, gastro-esophageal reflux disease, peptic ulcer disease, and the Zollinger-Ellison syndrome.
 image: /img/omevex.jpg
 ---